balena-io-examples/system-metrics/README.md

 | metric |`cpuTemperature` |Uses the default aspect; for cpuTemperature this aspect is `main`.
 See [list](https://github.com/balena-io-examples/system-metrics/blob/d865284dffd83dc6b917ea78dc24c022cb432851/index.js#L15) of metrics with a default aspect.|
 | metric/(function parameter)| `networkStats/(wlp0s20f3)` |Some systeminformation metric functions accept parameters to qualify the source of reported data.
 In the example, `wlp0s20f3` is the WiFi interface.
 The function parameter applies to all requested aspects for the metric.|

-### READING_INTERVAL_MS
+### READING_INTERVAL_SEC

-Interval between metrics readings, in milliseconds.
-Defaults to `10000`.
+Interval between metrics readings, in seconds.
+Defaults to `10`.
 The container also initially waits 10 seconds before the first reading.

+Alternatively, you may define the reading interval in milliseconds with the variable `READING_INTERVAL_MS`.

 ### LOG_LEVEL